Deploy NemoClaw to a Remote GPU Instance

 - Cloud VMs where the local image-build cache is cold and the upload runs over the public network.

-- Hosts onboarding the Brave Web Search preset on the first run (the egress policy stack adds boot work).
+- Hosts enabling a web search provider on the first run because the provider and egress policy stack add boot work.

 Raise the budget before re-running onboard: